ApelegHQ/lot/README.md

 It takes a string `op` representing the function name and a list of arguments, and it returns a promise that resolves to the result of the task.

-The script to be sandboxes, `script`, must expose an object in `module.exports` with a dictionary of the different functions that can be called from outside.
+The script to be sandboxed, `script`, must expose an object in `module.exports` with a dictionary of the different functions that can be called from outside.
 The type of `module.exports` is `Record<string, typeof Function.prototype>`.